BitzArt/Blazor.Cookies/README.md

 **BitzArt.Blazor.Cookies** is a nuget package that simplifies working with browser cookies in Blazor applications.

+> 🍪
+> We also have an [authentication package](https://github.com/BitzArt/Blazor.Auth) for Blazor that simplifies implementing custom JWT-based authentication & authorization in your Blazor applications while using this package under the hood.

 You can use cookies in your Blazor applications as a way to store user's unique information, such as preferences, settings, or session / authentication data.

 - Built for dotnet 8+